 You may notice a breathy-ness to their voice that makes them sound more like their grandparents than their peers.
 Children that avoid running in sports like soccer or hockey aren’t always unable to continue because they are globally fatigued or in pain.
 Being unable to stabilize their trunk results in inefficient muscular recruitment and limited grading of breath.
 Ask any runner or singer and they will tell you what that means: game over.

 If your child is struggling with these issues and isn’t receiving speech therapy, now may be the time to explore it.
 You and your child may be relieved to learn that there is effective therapy out there!

 Looking for more information on hypermobility?
 Take a look at Hypermobility and ADHD?
-Take Stability, Proprioception, Pain and Fatigue Into Account Before Labeling Behavior and Hypermobile Child?
-Simple Dental Moves That Make a Real Difference in Your Child’s Health for more strategies to improve daily life!
+Take Stability, Proprioception, Pain and Fatigue Into Account Before Labeling Behavior , How Hypermobility Affects Self-Image, Behavior and Regulation in Children and Should Your Hypermobile Child Play Sports? for more strategies to improve daily life!

 Is your child struggling with toilet training?
 I wrote an e-book for you!
 The Practical Guide to Toilet Training Your Child With Low Tone is available on Amazon and Your Therapy Source.
 I looked far and wide for resources to help the families I work with as an OT.
 There wasn’t anything out there that explained why kids and parents find this skill so hard to achieve, so I had to do something to help the situation!
 Read more about my book here: The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Potty Training Help Has Arrived!